The Most Crucial KPIs for Your B2B Product

 2. Customer Effort Score (CES)

-Customer Effort Score (CES) is a metric that helps you understand how much effort is required by your customers to use your product to perform a specific action.
+Customer Effort Score (CES) is a key KPI that helps you understand how much effort is required by your customers to use your product to perform a specific action.

 * How easy was it for you to change your billing plan?